lagtv/lagtv/README.md

 * Designers: We'll work this out.
 * Testers: Once the staging site is up and running, start testing and create issues here in the github issue tracker.

 That's it for now, let's do this for the guys.
 They need our help!
-Contact me on twitter @andypike if you are interested and I'll let you know when we are ready.
+Contact me on twitter [@andypike](https://twitter.com/#!/andypike) if you are interested and I'll let you know when we are ready.

-Jeff and Adam, if you would like to discuss this further please ping me on twitter and we'll see what we can do.

-Hit me up with that colab!
-Bouse!